 The coasts belong to us all, but not everyone has equal access.
-Through a variety of projects, we are studying Diversity, Equity, and Inclusion (DEI) issues with coastal access, in California and elsewhere.
+Through a variety of projects, we are studying Diversity, Equity, and Inclusion (DEI) issues and solutions for coastal access, in California and elsewhere.

 Coastal Access Equity